AlmasB/FXGL/CONTRIBUTING.md

 ## Coding Standards

-The project uses a few guidelines when it comes to code (the list may grow):
+The project uses the following guidelines (the list is likely to grow over time):

-* Tabs set to 4 spaces
+* Tabs set to 4 spaces & consistent indentation
 * Consistent naming conventions (no [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation))
-* Javadoc on all public and protected methods
+* Javadoc on all public and protected API

-The rest is up to the contributor.
+* Keep access to fields and methods as restricted as you can
+* [License](LICENSE) header in each new file

+Code quality reports are available from [Codacy](https://www.codacy.com/app/AlmasB/FXGL/dashboard).
 If in doubt, skim through the existing source code to get a feel for it.
+If a pull request violates too many guidelines it is unlikely to be merged.